 2021 Team Preview

-Based on betting odds (-250) and average draft position (QB25), Winston is the frontrunner to be under center Week 1, as he should be.
-This might sound counterintuitive, considering the Saints had an opportunity to start Winston last season but instead opted for Hill during Drew Brees’ absence.
+The betting odds might sound counterintuitive, considering the Saints had an opportunity to start Winston last season but instead opted for Hill during Drew Brees’ absence.

 But the Saints made that decision because they learned their lesson when they showcased Teddy Bridgewater in 2019.
 Teddy Two Gloves balled out in the team's favorable scheme and then signed with the Carolina Panthers.
 To prevent another team from plucking Winston, New Orleans kept him behind closed doors and played Hill to see what he could offer at quarterback.